junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 If you buy vitamin preparations, be sure they have all these vitamins and minerals:

   ♦ Niacin (niacinamide)

   ♦ Vitamin B1 (thiamine)

   ♦ Vitamin B2 (riboflavin)

 In addition, certain people need extra:

   ♦ Folic Acid (folicin), for pregnant women

   ♦ Iron (ferrous sulfate, etc.), especially for pregnant women.

 (For people with anemia, multi-vitamin pills do not have enough iron to help much.
 Iron pills are more helpful.)

   ♦ Vitamin B6 (pyridoxine), for small children and persons taking medicine for tuberculosis

   ♦ Calcium, for children and breastfeeding mothers who do not get enough calcium in foods such as milk, cheese, or foods prepared with lime

   ♦ Vitamin A

-♦ Vitamin C (ascorbic acid) }children
+  ♦ Vitamin C (ascorbic acid)

   ♦ Vitamin D

-♦ lodine (in areas where goiter is common) for small
+  ♦ Iodine (in areas where goiter is common) for small children

 # [119](#page-119)